hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 #### Terminology Approach
 AU Base defines terminology additional to that used in the FHIR standard (including [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html)).

 Sometimes, only additional concepts are required rather than a new code system.
-Where possible, individual concepts are added to an existing code system and promoted to the applicable international code systems (e.g. international edition of SNOMED CT) if the concept is not Australian-specific.
+Where possible, individual concepts are added to an existing code system and promoted to an applicable international code system (e.g. international edition of SNOMED CT) if the concept is not Australian-specific.

 Code systems are defined in AU Base when:
 * it is not suitable or achievable to add the needed concepts to an existing published code system (e.g. some Australian Bureau of Statistics terminology is not yet available as a FHIR code system)
-* it is not suitable or achievable to define the new code system in [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html)
+* it is not suitable to define the new code system in [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html)
   * terminology can be defined temporarily in an AU Base code system to support development during a release while work on promoting the concepts to [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html) is progressing
 * the use of the code system is not specific to a single use case or domain (i.e. not specific to a single IG)